spdx/spdx-spec/chapters/file-information.md

 ## 8.1 File name field <a name="8.1"></a>

-**Description**
+### 8.1.1 Description

 Identify the full path and filename that corresponds to the file information in this section.

-**Intent**

-To aid finding the correct file which corresponds to the file information.

-**Metadata**

 The metadata for the file name field is shown in Table 36.

 Table 36 — Metadata for the file name field